Veri-te™ Resveratrol (Evolva)

 3

-Ornstrup MJ et al. 2014 (PMID 25494663, J Clin Endocrinol Metab).
+Ornstrup MJ et al. 2014 (J Clin Endocrinol Metab).
 Bone mineral density trial in obese men.
 Replicates RESHAW bone effects in a different population, supporting bone metabolism mechanism beyond estrogen-related pathways.

 Side effects and drug interactions